kbenoit/coursepack-bookdown/readme.md

----
-title: Authoring instructions for this project
-author: Tobias Pester
-date: September 16, 2016
----

-@spellcheck @proselint

-**In-house authoring and publishing process for the Department of Methodology at the London School of Economics and Political Science**
+### In-house authoring and publishing process for the Department of Methodology at the London School of Economics and Political Science

 # Goal
 The goal of the project documented here was to develop and provide a new and improved in-house authoring and publishing process for the Department of Methodology at the LSE.